MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/unified/updating-tips.md

  	to protected ([to prevent improper use](~/cross-platform/macios/unified/overview.md#NSObject_ctor)).

 * `NSAction` has been [replaced](~/cross-platform/macios/unified/overview.md#NSAction)
- 	with the starndard .NET `Action`.
+ 	with the standard .NET `Action`.
 Some simple (single parameter) delegates have also been replaced with `Action<T>`.

 Finally, refer to the [Classic v Unified API differences](https://developer.xamarin.com/releases/ios/api_changes/classic-vs-unified-8.6.0/)